caputocode/concrete-jungle-api-app/README.md

 HTML - used to build the foundation of the website
 CSS - used extensively to provide style and animation to the website.
 Bootstrap - to provide a responsive grid system layout.
-Javascript - used to render Google map and in addition to provides functions to clear the markers, separate amenities such as hotel, cafe etc
+Javascript - used to render Google map and in addition to provides functions to clear the markers, separate amenities such as hotel, cafe etc. Also used to clear form after user submits.
 JQuery - This was used in addition to the core JS provided by Google Maps.
 JQuery allowed me to ensure markers disappeared after user selects a new country for example.
 Google Map/Places API platform
 EmailJS - Used to link site with an email registered to myself which informs me of interest in the project (hypothetical city break enquiry)